ROCm/rocmProfileData/raptor/README.md

 The default file is show as an example below.
 Users can add new categories (or expand the regex for existing ones) to get more clarity on "_Other" kernels.
 This can be useful if the kernelseq list shows a large percentage of kernels in the "_Other" category.
 If a kernel matches multiple categories, the LAST category in the file wins - so add more specific categories at the END of the file.
-If using the variability metrics, ensure that the special "_COMM" category maps to all kernels used for barrier communication between GPUs.
+If using the variability metrics, ensure that the special "_Collective" category maps to all kernels used for barrier communication between GPUs.
 ```
 $ cat raptor_cat_vllm.json
 {
     "GEMM" : ["^Cijk_"],
     "CopyD2D" : ["CopyDeviceToDevice"],
     "aten" : ["^.* at::"],
-    "_COMM" : ["ncclDevKernel_Generic","void vllm::cross_device_reduce"],
+    "_Collective" : ["ncclDevKernel_Generic","void vllm::cross_device_reduce"],
     "topk" : ["^.*topk"],
     "Attention" : ["paged_attention*", "attn_fwd"]
 }